 It will lower your cholesterol, blood pressure and blood sugar.

-It will reduce inflammation in the body.
+It will reduce inflammation in your body.

-And it will strengthen your immune system, making colds and flus few and far between, and the duration a lot shorter when you do pick something up.
+And it will strengthen your immune system, making colds and flus few and far between and the duration a lot shorter when you do pick something up.